 asset - compensation** - creditor - debt - diversified funds** - economic opportunity** - economic relationship - family - filer - income - Instrument of Ownership** - investment real estate - legislative interest** - legislative matter** - legislator** - lobbying** - lobbyist - person, entity - person with whom legislator maintains a close economic association** - personal residence** professional services** - representation case** - sector funds** - spouse - state agency** - unit of local government

-2022 Statements filed as of May 1 at 4:25 PM NOTE: This list is final.
+2022 Statements filed as of May 1 at 4:25 PM NOTE: This list is not final.
 Statements were due Monday, May 2 this year.
 Filers may also continue to file late.